google/go-cloud/internal/docs/pubsub/design.md

 Pro:
 * The semantics are simple, making it straightforward to implement the concrete API and the drivers for most pubsub providers, making it easy for developers to reason about how it will behave, and minimizing the risk that bugs will be present in the concrete API.
-* Efficient sending and receiving of messages is possible by tuning batch size and the number of goroutines sending or receiving messages.
+* Fairly efficient sending and receiving of messages is possible by tuning batch size and the number of goroutines sending or receiving messages.

 Con:
 * This style of API makes the inverted worker pool pattern verbose.